omega-gg/VBML/README.md

 # Video Backend Markup Language (VBML)

-VBML is a markup language designed to provide direct access to video resources on the Internet.<br>
+VBML is a client based markup language designed to provide direct access to video resources on the Internet.<br>
 It's based on YAML to keep things simple and human readable.<br>
 The goal is to provide standalone informations about video resources.<br>
 It's client based and highly depends on client side software.<br>